llaurabatt/graphical-models-external-networks/README.md

 # Graphical model inference with external network data

-This repository contains all of the code associated with the paper ''Graphical model inference with external network data''  Jewson, Li, Battaglia, Hansen, Rossell, and Zwiernik (2022) available at ..........
+This repository contains all of the code associated with the paper ''Graphical model inference with external network data''  Jewson, Li, Battaglia, Hansen, Rossell, and Zwiernik (2022) available [here](https://arxiv.org/pdf/2210.11107)

 This repository is organised into three sections further explained below

 + Data
-+ Network GLASSO
++ Network Informed GLASSO (NIGLASSO)
-+ Network spike-and-slab
++ Network Informed Spike-and-Slab (NISS)

 ## Data

-The `Data` folder contains all the information needed to generate the simulation examples considered in Section 5 and to preprocess the data COVID-19 and stock market data considered in Section 6
+The `Data` folder contains all the information needed to generate the simulation examples considered in Section 5 and to preprocess the data COVID-19 and stock market data considered in Sections 6 and Appendix D

 ### Simulations